Vonshad/Offensive_Sec/EN_writeups/linux/Mirai_HTB.md

 ![Content of /media/](https://i.imgur.com/zQafrvd.png)

 All right, we are getting somewhere!
-What is on `/media/usbstick/` now?
+What is on `/media/usbstick/`?

 ![Content of /media/usbstick/](https://i.imgur.com/gfd7ABm.png)